 The Electra is slightly different to the above.
 It utilises a 12 volt system, but with charging controlled by a regulator which senses when to add extra charging coils.
 It the unit is failing, it is a simple matter to convert to control by Zener diode instead.

 The author is not aware of any specific factory or private tuning kits or modifications.
 It seems surprising that this was so, as the motor looks robust enough and being a short stroke motor would lend itself, in theory, to using much higher revs.
-One limitation that people have pointed out, is the very narrow valve angle (42 degrees) and the difficulty of lifting larger valves.
+One limitation that people have pointed out, is the very narrow valve angle (42°) and the difficulty of fitting larger valves.